ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 They want to convey that they are serious about smartphone users.
 A smartphone is a computer that you carry with you all the time and is always on!

 Designing a website only for smartphones is actually ok because even desktop users can consume the content.
 Don't you believe me?
 Then in Chrome, open an article on this website, hold **ctrl** and hit **+** 5 times.
-You will see the article exactly how it will show on a smartphone.
+You will see the article exactly how it will be shown on a smartphone.
 It is still readable.

 ## How to use Media Query?